-The terms listed below are used in this advisory circular and the content of their use is explained.
+The terms listed below are as used in this AC and the context of their use is explained.

-Aircraft Maintenance - has the same meaning assigned to it in Civil Aviation Rule (CAR) Part 1.
-The term means in relation to an aircraft or aircraft component, and means all work and inspections performed to ensure the continued airworthiness of the aircraft or aircraft component, and all embodied modifications.
+Aircraft Maintenance - CAR Part 1 definition: in relation to an aircraft or aircraft component, means all work and inspections performed to ensure the continued airworthiness of the aircraft or aircraft component, and all modifications.